-Polka dot wedding dresses are the “it” choice for 2019 brides.
+Polka dot wedding dresses are another “it” choice for 2020 brides.
 We’ve seen polka dots embellishing veils and accessories in the past, but designers this season adorned entire gowns with the playful pattern.
-Sheer swiss dotted overlays and other circular designs were spotted on the runways of Hayley Paige, Pnina Tornai, and more.
-These chic dots add a classic-yet-whimsical feel to 2019 wedding dresses and are perfect for any bride that loves tulle and lace.
+Sheer Swiss dotted overlays, flocked tulle, and other circular designs were spotted in the collections by Halfpenny London, Watters, and more.
+These chic dots add a vintage-yet-whimsical feel to 2020 wedding dresses and are perfect for any bride that loves feminine touches like tulle and lace.

 Asymmetrical looks were another show-stopping 2020 wedding dress trend.
 We saw asymmetrical tiered skirts give standard ball gowns a jaw-dropping waterfall effect, while architectural draping, pleats, ruffles, high-low skirts, and oversized bows were other ways that designers added artistic flair to their gowns.